ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-5-recursion.md

 categories:
   - DSA
 tags:
-  - 'recursion'
+  - "recursion"
-  - 'tail recursion'
+  - "tail recursion"
-  - 'is_sorted()'
+  - "is_sorted()"
-  - 'fibonacci series'
+  - "fibonacci series"
-  - 'subset'
+  - "subset"
-  - 'powerset'
+  - "powerset"
   - josephus'
-  - 'tower of hanoi'
+  - "tower of hanoi"
-  - 'check palindrome'
+  - "check palindrome"
 ---

 ## Recursion

 Recursion is a process of a function calling itself.
 It can cause segmentation fault/stack overflow if the base case is implemented poorly.
 It is based on **PMI**(Principle of Mathematical Induction).

 A program/algo based on a recursive approach is memory-consuming but easier(and sometimes more natural, i.e. DFS, BFS, MergeSort) to implement when compared to the iterative solution.

 ### Tail Recursion

 When the last step in a recursive function is the recursive call itself.
-These kinds of recursive functions are as the compiler replaces the recursive call with the ``GOTO`` statement.
+These kinds of recursive functions are as the compiler replaces the recursive call with the `GOTO` statement.
 Hence, no extra memory is needed to store the previous function in the stack.

-* No-Tail recursion
+- No-Tail recursion

 ```cpp
 int fact(int n)